 - The ideal video length (in seconds)

-- The expected outcome when using personalized video
+- The expected outcome when using personalised video

 Ready to get started?
 Let’s do this.